In a series on Good Ideas, Our Flirtations with Them, and Our Commitments to Them.

 After that, the only time I’d return to the studio was late, late at night when few other students were working.
-I guess my hope was to work out all the kinks and appear one day in my day class as if nothing had happened, and as if I had all my “slip” together.
-I progressed very slowly, as there were no teachers and not many experienced students in the lab at that time of night!
+I guess my hope was to work out all the kinks and appear one day in my daytime class as if nothing had happened, as if I had my “slip” together. 🙂 In reality, I progressed very slowly, as there were no teachers and not many experienced students in the lab at that time of night!

 That was a long time ago, and I’ve learned some very valuable lessons since – primarily about grace and the freedom to be a fool and to fail.
 Here’s what I want to share today: Not failing (and not failing publicly) will prevent you from succeeding.

 - Failing publicly means you tried to add value in a way that would impact other people.